boygao1992/NLP/topics.md

   - polysemy
     - `Lexeme`s with the same `WordForm` but `Sense`s are close
   - metonomy
+    - a subtype of polysemy (?)
+      - doesn't seem to have the constraint on `WordForm`
+    - containment (whole -> part)
+      - "the press" ~ reporters
+      - "the White House" ~ the U.S. presidential staff
+      - "the Pentagon" ~ the military leadership
+    - Synecdoche (part -> whole)
+      - "Franklin" ~ $100
+    - a physical item -> a related concept
+      - "the crown" ~ monarch
+      - "stomach" ~ appetite, hunger
+    - example 1: MEAT <-> ANIMAL
+      - "the chicken" was overcooked ~ chicken MEAT
+      - "the chicken" eats a worm ~ ANIMAL

   - zeugma
     - heterogeneous `map`
     - example: "Does United serve breakfast and JFK?"